teknoir/teknoir.github.io/docs/_docs/partners/avangard-innovative/update_apps.md

 This process is meant to be automated fully and the node starting the pipeline should be triggred by another pipeline node that trains the new model. **This is a description of the manual steps!**

-> The process of updating the apps can be subject to change as we improve features of the Teknoir platform.
+**Note:** The process of updating the apps can be subject to change as we improve features of the Teknoir platform.
+{: .notice--warning}

 ### Updating the Darknet (sustayn) app
 The following is a step-by-step guide to updating the machine learning model for